RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Preliminaries

 \section{Preliminaries}

 In this section, we define some notations used in this paper and present the main assumptions needed to establish our results.
 We use $\partial f(\w)$ to denote the set of subgradients (the subdifferential) of $f$ at $\w$.
-Let $\mathcal G(\cdot)$ denote a first-order oracle that returns a subgradient of $f(\cdot)$, namely, $\G(\w) \in \partial f(\w)$ for any $\w\in\Omega$.
 Since the objective function is not necessarily strongly convex, the optimal solution is not necessarily unique.
 We denote by $\Omega_*$ the optimal solution set and by $f_*$ the unique optimal objective value.
 We denote by $\|\cdot\|_2$ the Euclidean norm in $\mathbb{R}^d$.

-Throughout the paper, we make the following assumptions unless stated otherwise. \begin{ass} For the convex minimization problem~(\ref{eqn:prob0}), we assume \begin{itemize} \item[\bf a.]
+Throughout the paper, we make the following assumption. \begin{ass} For the convex minimization problem~(\ref{eqn:prob0}), we assume \begin{itemize} \item[\bf a.]
 For any $\w_0\in\Omega$, we know a constant $\epsilon_0\geq 0$ such that $f(\w_0) - f_*\leq \epsilon_0$. \item[\bf b.]
-There exists a constant $G$ such that $\|\G(\w)\|_2\leq G$ for any $\w\in\Omega$. \item[\bf c.] $\Omega_*$ is a non-empty convex compact set. \end{itemize} \end{ass} We make several remarks about the above assumptions: (i) Assumption~\ref{ass:rsg}.a is equivalent to assuming we know a lower bound of $f_*$ which is one of the assumptions made in \citep{2015arXivRobert}.
-In machine learning applications, $f_*$ is usually bounded below by zero, i.e., $f_*\geq 0$, so that $\epsilon_0 = f(\w_0)$ for any $\w_0\in\R^d$ will satisfy the condition; (ii) Assumption~\ref{ass:rsg}.b is a standard assumption also made in many previous subgradient-based methods. (iii) Assumption~\ref{ass:rsg}.c simply assumes the optimal set is closed and bounded.
+There exists a constant $G$ such that $\max_{\v\in\partial f(\w)}\|\v\|_2\leq G$ for any $\w\in\Omega$. \end{itemize} \end{ass} We make several remarks about the above assumptions: (i) Assumption~\ref{ass:rsg}.a is equivalent to assuming we know a lower bound of $f_*$ which is one of the assumptions made in \citep{2015arXivRobert}.
+In machine learning applications, $f_*$ is usually bounded below by zero, i.e., $f_*\geq 0$, so that $\epsilon_0 = f(\w_0)$ for any $\w_0\in\R^d$ will satisfy the condition; (ii) Assumption~\ref{ass:rsg}.b is a standard assumption also made in many previous subgradient-based methods.

 Let $\w^*$ denote the closest optimal solution in $\Omega_*$ to $\w$ measured in terms of norm $\|\cdot\|_2$, i.e.,

 Note that $\w^*$ is uniquely defined for any $\w$ due to the convexity of $\Omega_*$ and that $\|\cdot\|_2^2$ is strongly convex.
 We denote by $\V_\epsilon$ the $\epsilon$-level set of $f(\w)$ and by $\S_\epsilon$ the $\epsilon$-sublevel set of $f(\w)$, respectively, i.e.,